 Bick's works are executed from a combination of oil paint, marker pen, wax, acrylic paint and Perspex.
 The works play with elements of flat colour, depth and surface, revealing the process of painting as a series of strategies or components within the visual puzzle of the whole.
 Bick's paintings call into question false opposites, and contrast hard geometric or blunt graphic forms with uncertain or dashed-out strokes or patches of scrubbed brushwork.
 Within the abstract geometry of his works, he combines matte and glossy surfaces, different textures, colour and 'non-colour'.
 His work has been described as 'gently disruptive and purposefully chaotic'.

-Bick was a research fellow at the Henry Moore Institute (Leeds, UK, 2007), was the recipient of the Premio Internazionale Fiar (1992), and was selected for the NatWest Art Prize (1999), the Jerwood Painting Prize (1998) and the Henry Moore Institute Research Fellowship (2007).
-Recently he has been developing projects based on research in British Construction and Systems Art from the 1950s to 1970s initiated as a result of a Henry Moore Institute Fellowship in 2007/08.
+Bick was a research fellow at the Henry Moore Institute (Leeds, UK, 2007), was the recipient of the Premio Internazionale Fiar (1992) and shortlisted for the NatWest Art Prize (1999) and the Jerwood Painting Prize (1998).